 Women might go through menopause at a younger age as a side effect of a treatment, such as the removal or radiation of both ovaries in the treatment of cancer.
 This is known as induced or artificial menopause.
 The symptoms of induced menopause are usually very similar to those of natural menopause.

 On average, women have their last menstrual period at the age of 51.
 Until then they can still get pregnant.
 You can only really know that it was your last period in hindsight.
-As a rule of thumb, if you have not had a period for twelve months in a row, you very likely reached menopause when you had your last period.
+As a rule of thumb, if you haven't had a period for twelve months in a row, you very likely reached menopause when you had your last period.
 Menopause before the age of 40 is called premature menopause.

 There is some evidence that the age of menopause might be genetically determined.
 This means that mothers and daughters experience menopause at about the same age.
 Other factors probably influence when menopause starts as well, such as how many times a woman has given birth.
 This would also explain why women in developing countries where the birth rate is higher reach menopause at an earlier age.